seeker89/redis-reliability/README.md

 Use "rr sentinel [command] --help" for more information about a command.
 ```

 You're going to need to specify the sentinel URL.
-You can use `--sentinel` flag or the `RRT_SENTINEL_URL` envvar.
+You can use `--sentinel` flag or the `RR_SENTINEL_URL` envvar.

 ### `sentinel failover`